Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 The node has been published at ws://localhost:8001

-The owner of the key of the gamete can bind it to its address now:
+The owner of the key of the gamete can bind it to its address now: moka bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ
-  @tool bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ
     --uri uri_of_this_node
 or
-  @tool bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ
+  moka bind-key FaHYC1TxCJBcpgz8FrXy2bidwNBgPjPg1L7GEHaDHwmZ
     --reference d2fc1b34d6e4b2d2d80f7665d5ef4d5eb81e927cebe2240aec4dda7c1173542b#0

 Press enter to exit this program and turn off the node